 How to plant these plants?

-When adding live aquatic plants in the tank, the following must be observed:
+When adding live aquatic plants to the tank, the following must be observed:

 A good substrate commonly comprises of 2 layers that are specially designed to grip and provide the necessary minerals that are substantial for the plants.
 In addition to this, a combination of potting soil and laterite for the lower layer could help guarantee a safe reservoir of minerals- this should be 2 by up to 3 inches.